bcgov/digital_marketplace/docs/admin_creation.md

 **Caution** Be careful writting SQL queries on a production database.
 Make sure you know how to restore from backups.
 To create a first admin user from an existing public sector employee, log into the OpenShift production namespace via `oc login`.
 The OCP GUI can also be used: 'Topology' -> 'patroni-digmkt-prod' -> 'patroni-digmkt-prod-0' -> 'Terminal'.
 Since there are likely multiple instances of the db, make certain you are on the 'leader' instance using `patronictl list` in one of the database pod terminals.
 The command `psql` can be used in the terminal window to run the appropriate queries.

-After the `oc login` command and confirming you are in the production namespace with `oc project` log into the leader PostgreSQL pod.
+After the `oc login` command and confirming you are in the correct namespace (dev, test, or prod) with `oc project` log into the leader PostgreSQL pod.
 Use `oc get pods` to see the list of running pods.
 This is most easily done by running this command on your local machine:

 `oc port-forward <PostgreSQL pod name> 5432`